NHSDigital/integration-adaptor-nhais/REPORTING.md

 ## Missing RECEP for Outbound Transactions

 It must be assumed that any outbound transaction that has not been matched to an inbound RECEP has not been processed by NHAIS.
-For any such transaction that operator of the GP System must ask the NHAIS operator for the reason why the message was not processed.
+For any such transaction the operator of the GP System must ask the NHAIS operator for the reason why the message was not processed.

 A "Missing RECEP Report" can detect these faults.